robertmuth/Cwerg/Docs/macros.md

 * macros expansion occurs before types resolution and partial evaluation so these and later phases of the compiler do not need to change
 * since partial evaluation follow macro expansion #if style conditional compilation is NOT available
-* macro definitions can only occur at the module level
+* macro definitions can only occur at the top (aka module) level
 * macro invocations can only occur inside function bodies
 * hygenic macros are supported by per macro invocation unique symbols
-* macro invocations can be nested, children nodes are expanded before parents.
+* macro invocations can be nested, macros invcotion inside macro argument are expanded before parents,
-* macros can invoke other macros, exapansion happens "outside-in".
+* macros can invoke other macros, exapansion happens "outside-in", meaning the macro is expanded first, then any macros in the expanded macro body are themselves expanded.

 ### Macro Definition